stakater/stakater-docs/docs/content/sre/code-quality/sonarqube-upgrade.md

 ## SonarQube Upgrade from 7.9.1 to 8.9.7 LTS

-- After upgrade configurations applied on openshift-cluster, pod will restart and once the pod status came back to running, sonarqube route will direct us to installation of plugins page.
+- After upgrade configurations applied on openshift-cluster, pod will restart and once the pod status came back to running, SonarQube route will direct us to installation of plugins page.

 ![installation-of-plugins](./images/installation-of-plugins.png)